RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 offered by the program.
 This would allow for a user to apply a strategy and modify the strategies preferences namely the stock(s) in the strategy, the weights for investment, the frequency of investing, the start and end date for investment and the amount to be invested.
-Note that each transaction (adding/buying of a stock to a portfolio) would include a commission charge which would be included in the cost basis/value.
+Note that each transaction (adding/buying of a stock to a portfolio) would include a commission charge which would be included in the cost basis/value.Additionally, there would be operations to load and save strategies and portfolios.

+-  This HowToInvestControllerGUI class tends to the Graphical User Interface view which would have different user interactions as compared to the console.
+The following HowToInvestControllerGUI class is an implementation of the IHowToInvestController interface and provides an operation to open up a portfolio manager wherein a user would be able to make choices provided by a specific implementation of IPortfolio manager type class.This implementation offers operations similar to the HowToInvestController.
+But would take two views as arguments - a view that implements IHowToInvestGUIView (which would be the portfolio manager's view) and a view that would be the StrategyViewGUI (which would be the strategy manager's view).
+The models that are passed as input would be of type IManager same as HowToInvestController - one for strategies and one for portfolio related operations.

+- Additionally, the strategy model handles all strategy related operations and would allow the controller to choose operations pertaining to strategies.

+- The controller would also handle options in both types of menus (both strategy and menu) for loading and saving a portfolio or strategy whereby a filename would be taken as input and the appropriate operation would be carried out.

+*************************  HowToInvestController *************************

 - The controller would provide a method for opening up the home screen wherein the user can choose to perform operations depending on the specific input.
-The home screen would provide operations for a user to create a portfolio, retrieve a list of portfolios and enter a particular portfolio.
+The home screen would provide operations for a user to create a portfolio, retrieve a list of portfolios, enter a particular portfolio and load a portfolio.

 - If a user enters a particular portfolio then further operations are made open to the user where a user can observe the composition of a particular portfolio at the time, add a share/stock at a particular date